Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-By applying further differentials to \eqref{ortho} (and further consequences of such action), and using properties of a function $f(i,j)$ we obtain relations among elements of spaces $C_i(\Theta_i)$, $i\in \Z$.
-In particular, taking into account that both sides of such relations belong to the same space, we obtain limitations (depending on the function $f$) on indexes.
+namely, $\Phi_i$ is supposed to be orthogonal to $\delta(j)\Phi_j$ with respect to \eqref{initialproduct}.
+By applying further differentials to \eqref{ortho} (and further consequences of such action), and using properties of a particular function $f(i,j)$ we obtain relations among elements of spaces $C(i, \Theta_i)$, $i\in \Z$.
+In particular, taking into account that both sides of such relations belong to the same space, we obtain limitations (depending on the function $f$) on indices.
 In differential geometry, the orthogonality condition \eqref{ortho} provides the definition of integrability conditions for differential forms, and leads to the Frobenius theorem (see, e.g., \cite{Ghys}).

+Let us explain the notations we will use on few next pages.
+In \eqref{ogromno} we obtain (infinite) sequences of pairs of relations of the form \eqref{trojka}-\eqref{trojka1}.
+The (infinite) sequence of pair of relations has a tree graph structure with two sequences outgoing from one point.
+At each point we call one branch "left" and another branch as "right" marking the corresponding pair by $L$ or $R$.
+We denote such pairs by $\left(\alpha_i^{(K_i)}\right)$, where $\alpha_i^{(K_i)}$ is an element of $C\left({n_i^{(K_i)}}\right)$ involved in relations, and $\left(K_i\right)$ is a sequence of $i$ entries each is either $L$ or $R$ for $i \ge 1$.